mwkorver/lambda-gdal_translate/README.md

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
 but from AWS Lambda in a highly parallel, serverless way.
-Lambda makes it easy to access large amounts compute, but this script works in conjunction with [Amazon Simple Storage Service](https://aws.amazon.com/s3) (S3), serverless object storage, rather than data in a traditional file system, to make big geo-data processing accessible to anybody.
-This example uses the USDA's NAIP data set in the bucket aws-naip.
-The NAIP data is part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).
+Lambda makes it easy to access large amounts compute, but compute alone is not enough.
+This script works in conjunction with [Amazon Simple Storage Service](https://aws.amazon.com/s3) (S3), rather than a traditional file system, to make big geo-data processing accessible to anybody.
+This example uses the USDA NAIP data set, part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).

 ## Statically Linked `gdal_translate`

-You can use the gdal_translate binary under /bin.
-However if you want a more recent version you will need to build a statically linked one on an Amazon Linux instance for it work on AWS Lambda.

 First, spin up an Amazon Linux instance on Amazon EC2.
 In the EC2 console it will look like "Amazon Linux AMI 2017.03.0 (HVM), SSD Volume".
 Make sure you start the EC2 instance with an IAM role that will allow you to work with Lambda and S3.
 SSH to that instance and run the following commands: